 The restart key¶

-The name of the restart file must be provided with the key RESTART (see below).
+EngineRestart key in the AMS driver part of the input (see below).
 A list of data items is read from the file (if present on the file and only as far as significant for the new run) and used unless their usage is explicitly suppressed by the user.

 Do not use any fit coefficients from the restart file as a first approximation to the (fitted) SCF density for the new calculation.
 Instead, the sum-of-fragments density will be used, as in a non-restart run.
 Note, typically noSCF should be used in combination with noORB.

-- Do not use orbitals from the restart file.
+Do not use orbitals from the restart file.